fat/zoom.js/README.md

 If you hold your meta key (`⌘` on mac) or (`ctrl` on windows), it will open in a new tab. wow.

-ps. use a `data-original` attr to link to a separate image.
-Just for meta-clicking tho.
+ps. use a `data-original` attr to link to a separate image. for meta-clicking and zoom in image source.

 ### Where